YangZhangHaveFun/yzzhan/content/post/adb.md

 All updates occur in place.
 - Maintain a separate in-memory buffer to undo changes if the txn aborts.

-IIf a txn tries to write a partition that it does not have the lock, it is aborted+restarted.
+If a txn tries to write a partition that it does not have the lock, it is aborted+restarted.

 The Partition-based T/O protocol is fast if:
 - The DBMS knows waht partitions the txn needs before it starts.